forward-motion/commentbox.io/docs/PLUGIN.md

 ### Signing up

-Commenting, replying, voting, and flagging require a logged in user.
-You can sign up directly in the plugin, either by attempting to post a comment, or clicking on the avatar button.
+Commenting, replying, voting, etc. require a logged in user.
+You can sign up directly in the plugin by clicking on the avatar button.
+If you attempt to perform an action that requires login, the sign up modal will appear.

 Signing up can be done via social login or by email.
-Email sign ups require email verification.

 ### Commenting